flutter/website/src/packages-and-plugins/happy-paths/index.md

 ---
 title: Happy paths
 description: >
-  Lists areas of technology where we recommend specific Flutter packages and plugins that add functionality to your app.
+  Areas of technology where we recommend specific Flutter packages and plugins that add functionality to your app.
 ---